ronpotter99/SimpleSchoolWebapp/README.md

 The default URL for the frontend is `localhost:4200/`

 ### Backend
+1. Install the Java 17 JDK
-1. Navigate to the 'spring-backend' directory in the terminal
+2. Navigate to the 'spring-backend' directory in the terminal
-2. Run `./gradlew bootRun`
+3. Run `./gradlew.bat bootRun`
-    1. The command may also be `gradle bootRun` or `gradlew bootRun`, depending on your system
+    1. The command may also be `./gradlew bootRun` or `gradlew bootRun`, depending on your system

 The default URL for the backend is `localhost:8080/`